ranguard/www-leo-cuckoo-org/root/cv/index.md

 - `Internal sysadmin` - monitoring systems both internal and external

-The list is too numerous to fully expand upon here.

 ### Cloudband.com - DBA / Developer
 ##### April 2001 - June 2001

 Cloudband required me to redesign their database schema and migrate the existing (2 years worth of) data into the new postgreSQL schema.
 I approached this by creating an XML document and DTD describing the new schema (60+ tables) and a perl script which would create both the documentation (something which was non-existent) and the database creation code from the XML.
 I then created a migration OO module to assist with the data migration and testing of the data validity.

 ### Torrington Interactive Ltd - Senior Developer
 ##### Feb 2001 - End March 2001